← Home

 Fees

-The HTTP-native x402 Payment Required gate is shipped.
+The HTTP-native x402 Payment Required gate is shipped and speaks the real v2 protocol, so any standard x402 client can pay it.
 It is OFF by default; operators flip SOLKNIFE_X402_ENABLED=true to enable per-call payment on the agent-callable surface.

 HTTP/1.1 402 Payment Required